CPRO-Session1/FinalProject/OldVersion/README.md

-#Important note!!11!1
-I'm working on a much cleaner, more organized version of this project that I'll upload on sunday at the latest
 #How to play the game
 The game consists of a series of messages that print out at specific times.
 The player interacts with the game using commands.
 Although not required, before writing a command, press enter to pause the messages, then write the command, then press enter again to unpause them.
 The commands are as follows.
 ### Pausing the game